Chart Color Schemes

 Infrastructure

-Acton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Acton has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 26 projects that could affect this region.
-Notable projects include ACT Light Rail Stage 2A (City to Commonwealth Park), Acton Waterfront (Ngamawari), Commonwealth Avenue Bridge Renewal, and Parkes Way Upgrade.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 28 projects that could impact this region.
+Notable initiatives include ACT Light Rail Stage 2A (City to Commonwealth Park), Acton Waterfront (Ngamawari), Commonwealth Avenue Bridge Renewal, and Parkes Way Upgrade.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.